GoogleCloudPlatform/ml-testing-accelerators/README.md

 ## Getting Started (full-featured standalone mode)

-In this mode, your tests and/or models run on an automated timer in GKE.
+In this mode, your tests and/or models run on an automated schedule in GKE.
 Results are collected by the "Metrics Handler" and written to BigQuery.

 This route is recommended if you have many tests that run for a long time and